Triple Win Property Management Blog | Second Nature

 Rental inspections play a crucial role in the property management world, and here’s why:

-• Safety Assurance: By checking everything from electrical fittings to potential structural issues, inspections make certain the property is safe for habitation.
+• Safety assurance: By checking everything from electrical fittings to potential structural issues, inspections make certain the property is safe for habitation.
 No landlord wants to be on the receiving end of lawsuits or liabilities.

-• Lease Compliance: Regular inspections ensure that tenants are adhering to the terms of their lease, such as not making unauthorized alterations or keeping pets when they aren’t allowed.
+• Lease compliance: Regular inspections ensure that tenants are adhering to the terms of their lease, such as not making unauthorized alterations or keeping pets when they aren’t allowed.

-• Property Value Preservation: A well-inspected and maintained property not only attracts and retains quality tenants but can also help maintain or even increase its market value over time.
+• Property value preservation: A well-inspected and maintained property not only attracts and retains quality tenants but can also help maintain or even increase its market value over time.

 In essence, rental inspections aren’t just a formality; they're a pivotal tool in ensuring the long-term success of your property management endeavors and in enhancing the overall resident experience.

-What to Include in a Rental Inspection
+What to include in a rental inspection checklist

 When you're planning a rental inspection, your approach should be methodical and thorough.
 As Janet Sprissler, Broker/Owner at Rent 805, puts it: “There are no optional parts of the checklist.
 That’s why it’s a checklist; you have to check everything off.
 I don’t have any nice-to-haves on my checklist because everyone is treated the same.
 We don’t do for one resident what we won’t do for the other.”